 [ Read: Best Aerobic Exercise Videos ]

 A wall-sit can explain you the task a mime artist goes through when he performs this.
 The exercise is all about giving your back and thigh muscles some endurance and power.
-The exercise needs you to position yourself in the sitting posture with the support of the wall.
-It may be a tough task in the beginning, but start with a count of 10 seconds and thereby keep increasing the time limit every week.
+Here are the steps to do it correctly.

 The isometric neck stretches is one of the best ways to give your neck muscles the exercise they need.
 One can perform these exercises at home, office or even when out in a public place.
 They build the endurance power and create flexibility in the neck muscles.
-As much as one ignores the neck region, these isometric neck exercises have a great deal of importance is over all health!
+As much as one ignores the neck region, these isometric neck exercises have a great deal of importance is overall health.
+Here is how to do it.

 [ Read: Medicine Ball Workout ]

-The chest squeeze is a form of chest exercise, where you contract and expand the muscles of the chest.
+A chest squeeze is a form of chest exercise, where you contract and expand the muscles of the chest.
 The isometric chest exercises must be performed only with a recommendation of a physician.
+Here are the steps.

 [ Read: Exercises During Pregnancy ]